top of page

 Ackee & Saltfish

-Captain Bligh brought Ackee to Jamaica from West Africa.
-The ackee tree is big and shady, the fruit is encased in a hard red pod and the Ackee that we eat is the yellowish flesh that surrounds the numerous seeds inside the pod.
-It is unusual and if handled incorrectly it can be poisonous.
-Jamaica is the only place where Ackee is widely eaten, and one of Ackee’s many names is Free Food as it grows freely on the island.
-The fruit has a beautiful texture but is largely tasteless.
+Ackee was brought to Jamaica from West Africa on a slave ship.
+The big and shady tree grew widely on the Jamaican island.
+The Ackee fruit is encased in a hard red pod and the Ackee that we eat is the yellowish flesh that surrounds the numerous seeds inside the pod.
+If handled incorrectly it can be poisonous.

 Saltfish arrived in Jamaica from the Mediterranean.
 Dried and salted fish is present throughout the world, in the Jamaican method it is so typically Mediterranean it could only have arrived from one source – the first Colonists of Jamaica, the Spanish.
 Salt Cod or Bacalao is typical in Spanish, Portuguese and Italian food and giving it to the slaves as a form of protein would have been obvious.
 While very nutritious its flavour is very strong.